-Qustodio is one of the most popular parental control software available for good reason.
-Available in both free and Premium plans, Qustodio offers comprehensive monitoring and control options across a wide range of devices.
-The free version is a good solution for small families who only want to protect a single device for a single child, allowing you to monitor activity, limit screen time, and block adult content.
+Qustodio is one of the best parental control software available for good reason.
+Available in Basic and Complete plans, Qustodio offers comprehensive monitoring and control options across a wide range of device types, from computers to Kindles.

-If you have more kids or more devices to protect, the Premium model keeps things simple while adding a range of extra features such as call and SMS tracking, device location tracking, and an SOS button for alerting family members of trouble.
-Both free and premium models offer a convenient online dashboard for configuration and monitoring all this data, accessible from any web browser or mobile device.
+If you have more kids or more devices to protect, the Complete plan adds additional alerts and monitoring options, as well as the ability to protect an unlimited number of devices.
+Both plans offer a convenient online dashboard for configuration and monitoring all this data, accessible from any web browser or mobile device.

-Qustodio is a bit more expensive than some of the competition (depending on the number of devices you need to protect) but even the most expensive plan is less than the cost of a monthly Netflix subscription.
+Qustodio is a bit more expensive than some of the competition (depending on the number of devices you need to protect), but even the most expensive plan is still less than the cost of a monthly Netflix subscription.
 Your kids are worth more than binge-watching!

 What I Like: Easy to configure.
 Convenient monitoring dashboard.
+‘Pause the internet’ feature.
 Available for a wide range of devices.

 Table of Contents

 Hi, my name is Thomas Boldt, and like many of you, I have a kid who is eager to explore what the online world has to offer (cue the sound of “I’m not a kid anymore!” in the background).
 The internet is full of incredible opportunities for learning and fun, but there’s also a darker side to the Wild West Web that we need to guard against.

 While it’s always a good idea to spend as much time as possible with your child when they’re online, I know that it’s not always possible or practical to monitor every second of their usage.
 With a bit of time and attention (and a good parental control app!), you can do your best to make sure that your kids will stay safe online.